Hacked Website Repair: Definitive Guide

 Some simple diagnostics to run

-While scanning is the best way to confirm a hack, there are also some other simple ways in which you can diagnose a hack on your website.
+While scanning is the best way to find a hack, there are also some other simple ways in which you can diagnose a hack on your website.
 These diagnostics are not as accurate as security scanners but can give you a good insight into the health of your website.

 These diagnostics can show up symptoms and give you a fair idea regarding the security of your website.
 But you should still use a security scanner to confirm the hack and be thorough.